TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 \section{Experiments}

-To demonstrate the performance of TCMI in different settings, we first look at generated data and show that our method can detect both univariate and multivariate dependencies.
-Then, we discuss applications of TCMI on data sets from KEEL and UCI Machine Learning Repository \cite{Alcala-FdezSanchezEtAl:2009,Alcala-FdezFernandezEtAl:2011,DuaGraff:2017} and a typical scenario from the materials science community, namely to predict the crystal structure of octet-binary compound semiconductors \cite{GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017}.
+To demonstrate the performance of TCMI in different settings, we first consider generated data and show that our method can detect both univariate and multivariate dependences.
+Then, we discuss applications of TCMI on data sets from the KEEL and UCI Machine Learning Repository \citep{Alcala-FdezSanchezEtAl:2009,Alcala-FdezFernandezEtAl:2011,DuaGraff:2017} and a typical scenario from the materials-science community, namely to predict the crystal structure of octet-binary compound semiconductors \citep{GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017}.